Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	12. Protection rating:  3/5
 	13. Technological smoothness:  4/5
 	14. Technological extremophilia:  4/5
+	15. Stress/Boredom Rating:  3/5 (Eustress)
-	15. Me-points:  0/3
+	16. Me-points:  0/3
-	16. Kind of person most protected:  Is it logisticians or software devs automating away the jobs of logisticians?
+	17. Kind of person most protected:  Is it logisticians or software devs automating away the jobs of logisticians?
-	17. Special categories:  ???
+	18. Special categories:  ???
 53. Absolute Freedom
 	1. Progression analysis:  This is gated behind Enlightened Policing, because people who are raped, murdered, or stalked for expressing their freedom are having their rights violated.
 In order to give people absolute freedom, they have to be protected from retaliation.
 	2. Mechanism proposal:  This requires restricting the policing forces.
 The technology that was unleashed by 'Enlightened Policing' is at this point reined in and checked.
 The primary function is the negative mechanism that people are no longer allowed to engage in retaliatory violation against peaceful conducts.